 Directions:

-Preheat the oven to 375°F (190°C).
-Roll out the puff pastry and cut into squares.
-Place a piece of brie and a spoonful of cranberry sauce on each square.
-Fold the pastry over the filling and pinch to seal.
-Bake for 15-20 minutes until golden brown.
+Preheat oven to 375°F (190°C).
+Roll out puff pastry and cut into squares.
+Put a piece of brie and a spoon of cranberry sauce on each.
+Fold pastry over filling and press edges to seal.
+Bake 15-20 minutes until golden.

-Advice: These bites pair well with white wine or serve alongside assorted crackers for a festive treat.
+Advice: These bites go good with white wine or crackers for a festive snack.

 Spinach Salad with Cranberries